ariankordi/ffl/README.md

 ```
 * In my case on Linux, it's in `libffl.so` but I think on Windows it will be `ffl.dll`.
   - For the shared library of course not static
-  - There will be extra prefixes if it's for RIO or OpenGL.
+  - There will be extra suffixes if it's for RIO or OpenGL.
   - Copy this to your program's directory or include the CMakeLists as a dependency.

 More instructions are TBD.